sgridsource/EccRed/EccRed_v2.md

   the orbital separation of our run versus time.
 For BAM `d-proper` versus `time` is in `moving_puncture_distance.lxyz?` located in the BAM output directory.
-For the ETK we have to look at files that contain information about the star locations, e.g. the file volume_integrals-GRMHD.asc.
+For the ETK we have to look at files that contain information about the star locations, e.g. the file volume_integrals-GRMHD.asc created by the thorn VolumeIntegrals_GRMHD.
   From it we then need to generate another file that contains 'distance' versus `time` using the script [get_d_from_VolInt.py](get_d_from_VolInt.py).
 * Looking at the 'distance' versus `time` plot we observe